Greece during World War I: Dismissal of Venizelos; the Zaimis government and the collapse of Serbia

 Following this event, Venizelos presented to Parliament his case for participation in the war, securing 152 votes in favour to 102 against on 5 October.
 On the next day, however, King Constantine dismissed Venizelos and called upon Alexandros Zaimis to form a government.
 Zaimis was favourably disposed to the Allies, but the military situation was worse than a few months before: the Serbs were stretched to breaking point against the Austro-Germans, Romania remained staunchly neutral, Bulgaria was on the verge of entering the war on the side of the Central Powers, and the Allies had few reserves to provide any practical aid to Greece.
 When the Serbian staff colonel Milan Milovanović visited Athens to elicit the new government's intentions, Metaxas informed him that if Greece sent two army corps to Serbia, eastern Macedonia would be left defenceless, so that the line of communication of both the Serbs and the Greek forces would be cut off by the Bulgarians.
 Metaxas proposed instead a joint offensive against Bulgaria, with the Greeks attacking along the Nestos and Strymon valleys, the Allies from the Vardar valley, and the Serbs joining in.
 Milovanović informed Metaxas that the pressure on the Serbian Army left them unable to spare forces for any such operation.
-On 10 October, the Zaimis government officially informed Serbia that it could not come to her aid.
+On 10 October, the Zaimis government officially informed Serbia that it could not come to its aid.
 Even an offer of Cyprus by the British on 16 October was not enough to alter the new government's stance.

 Indeed, on 7 October the Austro-German forces under August von Mackensen began their decisive offensive against Serbia, followed by a Bulgarian attack on 14 October, without prior declaration of war.
 The Bulgarian attack cut off the Serbian retreat south to Greece, forcing the Serbian army to retreat via Albania.
 The French commander-designate in Thessaloniki, Maurice Sarrail, favoured a large-scale Allied operation in Macedonia against Bulgaria, but available forces were few; the British especially were loath to evacuate Gallipoli, while the French commander-in-chief, Joseph Joffre, was reluctant to divert forces from the Western Front.
 In the end, it was agreed to send 150,000 troops to the "Salonika front", approximately half each French—the "Armée d'Orient" under Sarrail, with the 156th, 57th, and 122nd divisions—and British—the "British Salonika Force" under Bryan Mahon, with 10th Division, XII Corps and XVI Corps.